AAC-Open-Source-Pool/Fall-Detection-and-Human-Activity-Recognition/README.md

 <p>Below is an example of the fall detection system in action:</p>

 <h2>Contribution</h2>
-<p>We welcome contributions to improve the Fall Detection and Human Activity Recognition project</p>
+<p>We welcome contributions to improve the Fall Detection Project</p>